Biomolecular chemistry and bioinformatics

 Vypsáno pro přihlášení studentky Jany Porubské.

-We invite applications for a PhD studentship from applicants with an enthusiastic interest in molecular biology and biochemistry.
-The successful candidate will work under the supervision of Dr. Krejčí to identify and characterize novel inhibitors of DNA repair nucleases, their mechanisms of action and therapeutic implications.
+We invite enthusiastic application for a PhD position with interest in molecular biology and biochemistry.
+The successful candidate will work under the supervision of Dr. Krejčí to identify and characterise novel inhibitors of DNA repair nucleases, their mechanisms of action and therapeutic implications.

 The PhD position candidate should hold or be about to complete a Masters degree in molecular biology, biochemistry or similar field.
 The applicant is also expected to demonstrate essential training in a range of molecular biology techniques relevant to basic research, should be well-organised, motivated and passionate about pursuing a career in biomedical research.